 -- On Monday I had a woman come to me asking my opinion on whether she should divorce her husband after finding out he was having an affair.
 I advised her to remain married, but to raise her self esteem by evening the score.
 I then took her to the back of my 1987 Dodge minivan, tied her up with my Tfillin and Gartel, and practiced Shlugging Kaparois with her in the back seat.

 -- On Wednesday – I was consulted by a couple that is having trouble conceiving a baby, Rachmana Letzlan.
 I immediately put the woman on a regimen of fertility pills and hormone shots.
-I had them change their Mezuzahs (lucky I had a few extra lying around…).
+I had them change their Mezuzahs (lucky I had a few extra lying around, at $300 each…).
 And I also prescribed that they be Mezaneh while facing Mizrach on Roish Choidesh when it falls out on Moitzee Shabboskoidesh on a Tuesday.
-When asked if the woman should go to the Mikvah earlier in the week, violating the Rabbinic addition of waiting seven clean days in order to catch her ovulation cycle, I explained that this is a YaHuraig V’Al Yaavor: Better to remain childless under another four years of Oibama than to Chass V’Sholom be Oiver on this D’Rabbanan.
+When asked if the woman should go to the Mikvah earlier in the week, violating the Rabbinic addition of waiting seven clean days in order to catch her ovulation cycle, I explained that it is better that Klal Yisroel cease to exist than to Chass V’Sholom be Oiver on this D’Rabbanan.